erdc/air-water-vv/2d/hydraulicStructures/crump_weir/README.rst

 1:5 downstream slope.The slope upstream is designed to avoid material sedimentation while the downstream side is designed to stabilize the flow.
-The weir spans the width of the channel and obstructs the natural flow of the water.The following two flow conditions are
+The weir spans the width of the channel and obstructs the natural flow of the water.
+The flow past a crump weir can be affected by the downstream level in the following two manners:
-tested:

-* Modular flow conditions, where the flow regime is not affected by the downstream conditions.
+* Modular flow, where the flow regime is not affected by the downstream conditions.
 In this condition there is a direct relation between the flow rate and the upstream head.
 The modular flow condition is verified when the ratio between the downstream and the upstream total head is less or equal to 0.75.

-* Non-modular flow conditions, where the flow regime is affected by the downstream conditions.
+* Non-modular flow, where the flow regime is affected by the downstream conditions.
 This happens when the weir operates in submerged conditions.
 The flow rate in this case is related to the total head upstream and downstream of the weir and therefore both